 - To conserve the natural resources of the ACA for the benefit of the present and future generations

 - To bring sustainable social and economic development to the local people

 - To develop tourism in such a way that it will have a minimum negative environmental impact

-- World’s deepest gorge: Kali Gandaki and one of the world's highest altitude lake Tilicho
+- World’s deepest gorge: Kali Gandaki and one of the world's highest altitude lakes Tilicho

 - Most popular trekking destination (76407 in 2000)

-- Two distinct climatic regions (3000mm annual rainfall in south (cis Himalayas) and <500mm annual rainfall in north (trans Himalayas) within a span of 120 km and altitude of 1000-8000m
+- Two distinct climatic regions (3000mm annual rainfall in the south (cis Himalayas) and <500mm annual rainfall in the north (trans-Himalayas) within a span of 120 km and altitude of 1000-8000m

 - A total of 1226 species of plants (1140 species in the cis Himalayas) including 38 Orchid species and 9 Rhododendron species

 - 101 species of mammals including snow leopard, Musk deer, Tibetan Argali, Tibetan wolf, and Tibetan fox.
 474 species of birds including 38 breeding species of birds at risk in Nepal, all six Himalayan pheasants found in Nepal.
 39 species of reptiles and 22 species of amphibians.

 - Nepal’s largest protected area and first conservation area with the entire habitat gradient from sub-tropical sal forest to perennial snow.